starkbamse/Installing-Arch-Linux-A-Simple-Guide/README.md

 ### 3. Install Arch Linux

 *This part of the guide was largely inspired by https://github.com/huntrar and their https://gist.github.com/huntrar/e42aee630bee3295b2c671d098c81268.
-This part of the tutorial is merely a copy-paste with some clarifications that I found necessary to get a good understanding.*
+This part of the tutorial is merely a copy-paste with some clarifications that I found necessary to get a better understanding of what we are doing.*

 #### Connect to internet (wireless)
 *If you are connected via Ethernet you should already be connected, and therfore you can skip this section*.